SQream/sqream_docs/guides/client_drivers/jdbc/index.rst

 *************************

 The SQream DB JDBC driver allows most Java applications and tools connect to SQream DB.
-This tutorial shows you how to write a Java application using the JDBC interface.
+This tutorial shows how to write a Java application using the JDBC interface.

 The JDBC driver requires Java 1.8 or newer.